 And that’s just above the fold.

 Scrolling down, there are more headers with precise and short sentences guiding visitors through the process.
-When you get to the end, there are more call-to-actions that urge visitors into leads.
+When you get to the end, there are more CTA that urge visitors to leads.

 Here’s the trick: If a call-to-action doesn’t work at first, doesn’t mean it won’t work at the end.
 Put a call to action at the head and the end of your homepage.